Skip to main content

 Let's skip the marketing fluff and answer the only question that actually matters: why should you, a real human with a real to-do list, care about the MX Health tool?
 Here's the plain-English version, written the way you'd hear it from a friend who happens to do this for a living.

 Picture this in real life.
-Imagine an email marketing manager.
-Here's the situation they're walking into: Before launching a major campaign, verify that recipient domains' mail servers are healthy and accepting connections.
+Imagine an email deliverability engineer.
+Here's the situation they're walking into: Before launching a major campaign, verify that recipient mail servers accept connections AND offer opportunistic TLS (Transport Layer Security) per the official internet standard.
+The live SMTP probe sends EHLO, parses advertised capabilities, and confirms STARTTLS (STARTTLS) or SMTPS works — the exact controls Gmail and Microsoft 365 require under their bulk-sender policies.
 Without the right tool, that person would be stuck copy-pasting between five browser tabs, reading documentation written for engineers, and crossing their fingers that the answer they cobble together is correct.
 With the MX Health tool, the same person gets a clear answer in seconds — no spreadsheets, no guessing, no waiting for someone on the infrastructure team to free up.

 Three questions this tool answers in plain English.
 If any of these have ever crossed your mind, the MX Health tool is built for you: